mchablani/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?
     LeNet is simple to understand and debug, gave mostly good results right away.
 But I could see train set do better than validation set until I added drpout and data augmentation.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Overall accuracy on train and validation set is comparable which shows there is not much overfillting and also both these accuracy is close to 99% so model is doing a great job.
+However accuracy on test set is 92.2% which probably indicates test set is probably different features than train.
+So more data augmentation will probably help.

 ###Test a Model on New Images